 Run reports to see which content is used the most (or least).
 See who is accessing content and look for trends by role, department, or region.
 See which search terms are most popular and which appear to provide learners with the answer they’re seeking.

 You can also feed this same content to our LMS or multiple LMSs if you have them.
-Unlock the power of your content by expanding your distribution options and allowing learners to access content in the flow of their work.
+Unlock the power of your content by expanding your distribution options and allowing individuals to access learning content in their flow of work.

-Bersin believes that by providing the principles of spaced learning, designed repetition, practice, and competency-driven recommendations, tools like Salesforce, Slack, and even Outlook can deliver conversational interfaces right into employees’ work environment.
+Bersin believes that by providing the principles of spaced learning, designed repetition, practice, and competency-driven recommendations, tools like Salesforce, Slack, and even Outlook can deliver conversational interfaces right into employees flow of work.